 Kodak Portra 400 - By far the most popular color negative film among film enthusiasts online.
 Overexpose the film by 1 or 2-stops to get the color the film is highly regarded for.

-Plus, ISO 800 and 160 emulsions of Portra.
-8x10 sheets, 4x5 sheets, and rolls of 120 are also available to purchase.
+Kodak Portra is also available for purchase in ISO 800 and ISO 160 versions.
+8x10 sheets, 4x5 sheets, and rolls of 120 film are also manufactured.

 Black and White Film

 These film stocks have affordable prices and excellent quality, making them very popular to be used in the Canon EOS Rebel XS N.

 The largest attraction for budget minded photographers and photography students is the competitive cost.
 Even if you do not put yourself in that group, it is good to have inexpensive rolls of 35 film available for testing recently delivered camera gear.

 Kentmere 400 - It’s produced by the parent company of Ilford, Harmon Technology.
 This is great since that makes this the most widely available film of the three.